 If more studies are carried out on athletes’ performances when they have and haven’t been using social media, we could see a reduction in its use when nearing competition time.

 Twitter generates a serious amount of data – millions of pieces of data from millions of sources, each day.
 There are hundreds of companies out there analysing and interpreting this data to find uses for it including efforts to predict the outcomes of events based on information shared (based on crowd theory) just as one example.
 Clubs may be able to better use this data to market to fans or improve their offering both online and offline.

 Will clubs look at a player’s personal brand when making a buying decision?
 If a certain player has more followers on Twitter, are they likely to sell more shirts with that player’s name on them?
 Will they sell more tickets?
 Generate more TV revenue?
-Could we see agents convincing clubs to sign players based on their Klout score?
+Could we see agents convincing clubs to sign players based on their social clout?
 It almost undoubtedly is used to convince sponsors to hand over big money.

-You’ve probably seen the 360degree videos over social media, I think we’re likely to see more of those being shared over social media but this is more of a technological advancement that anything else.
+You’ve probably seen the 360degree videos over social media, I think we’re likely to see more of those being shared over social media but this is more of a technological advancement than anything else.
 This could, however, see a decline in match attendances if the virtual reality created improves.
-As more and more people seems to be videoing the action they’re watching, with a view to posting to social media, there could be a worsening of atmosphere and games and events.
+As more and more people seem to be videoing the action they’re watching, with a view to posting to social media, there could be a worsening of atmosphere and games and events.
 A great picture that shows this is from Andy Murray’s Wimbledon victory.
 See how many spectators are just photographing him?
 Why aren’t they enjoying the moment, clapping or cheering?
 There are dozens of professional photographers there with perfectly capable cameras to take the pictures for them.